OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/apply-terraform/index_content_[2018.3,).partial.md

 #### Variable Replacements

-Variable replacement is performed before the template is applied or destroyed when accessed from either an inline script or a package.
+Variable replacement is performed before the template is applied or destroyed when defined in either an inline script or a package.

 When deploying a template from a package, all `*.tf`, `*.tfvar`, `*.tf.json` and `*.tfvar.json` files will have variable substitution applied to them.